hoch/motw-2015/README.md

-# MOTW: Starter Kit
+# Musicking on the Web: Starter Kit

 This repository is a stater kit for Musicking on the Web workshop.
-The MOTW workshop 2015 is hosted by [Google Campus Seoul](https://www.campus.co/seoul/ko) between 7/8 ~ 7/10.
+The MOTW workshop 2015 will be hosted by [Google Campus Seoul](https://www.campus.co/seoul/ko) and be a part of [Music 220A](https://ccrma.stanford.edu/courses/220a/) class at [CCRMA](https://ccrma.stanford.edu) at Stanford University.

 ## Prerequisites
 - [Git](https://git-scm.com/)